rodricios/autocomplete/README.md

 I *know* because I thought about using that word too!

 I can remember the first time I heard (or read) *guaiacol* like it was yesterday.
 I read it in some funky article on the internet.
-It was in a list of words that don't appear too often in the English language.
+I found the in a list of words that don't appear too often in the English language.

 After I read it, I was able to fit *guaiacol* nicely into that part of my brain where I... uhh.. was... able... uhh...